 What your view of sports and life would be if you had too many concussions

-For the third year in a row, we here at Dubsism are pleased to bring you the Wally Hotvedt College Football Bowling Challenge.
+For the fourth consecutive yea, we here at Dubsism are pleased to bring you the Wally Hotvedt College Football Bowling Challenge.
 If you aren’t familiar with Mr. Hotvedt, he was one of the hosts of a “deep cut” from the history of independently-produced Twin Cities television known “Let’s Bowl.”
 This was a bowling-based pseudo-game show turned full-on parody of crap television.
 For those of you familiar with the greater Minneapolis-St. Paul metropolitan area, you know “Let’s Bowl” was a staple at the iconic Bryant-Lake Bowl.

 “Let’s Bowl” has a lot in common with Dubsism.
 They both involve sports, they both involve a lot of parody, and they both got an audience of several.
 On top of that, Mr. Hotvedt and J-Dub share some debilitating personal problems, namely a shame-based coping mechanism, issues with the old John Barleycorn, and in J-Dub’s case, degenerate gambling.